Sleepy-Fish/skald-ui/readme.md

 # Skald
-A pen and paper game assistant
+#### A pen and paper game assistant
+This is a UI demo to begin testing Kunsido integration